Fees and funding

 The unit aims to:

-• Provide students with an understanding of the importance of social, cultural and economic factors including gender, sexual orientation, age, religion, socioeconomic status and ethnicity on health outcomes and health behaviours
+• Provide students with an understanding of the importance of social, cultural and economic factors including gender, sexual orientation, age, religion, socioeconomic status and ethnicity on health outcomes and health behaviours.

-• Inequalities in health outcomes and health behaviours due to social, cultural and economic factors will be examined
+• Inequalities in health outcomes and health behaviours due to social, cultural and economic factors will be examined to provide an understanding of how such factors impact on health seeking, and access and availability of health services.

-• Highlight the importance of historical knowledge, global awareness and other disciplines, such as epidemiology, in the understanding of health and illness
+• Highlight the importance of historical knowledge, global awareness and other

 • Teach students that critical evaluation of the current knowledge, theory and evidence of social, cultural and economic influences on health is the basis for effective intervention to improve health outcomes.

-• Explore theories of social and individual representations of health and illness to enable students to understand the impact of social, cultural and economic factors on an individual’s health
+• Explore theories of social and individual representations of health and illness to enable students to understand the impact of social, cultural and economic factors on an individual's health.

 • Facilitate understanding of the impact of prejudice, legislation and discrimination on health.